bcgov/mobile-developer-guide/docs/developer.md

 ##### Beta testing
 Beta testing is when a pre-release version of the mobile app is made available to a limited group of users.
 The purpose is to gather feedback and make improvements before releasing it to the public.

 Both Apple and Google provide beta testing mechanisms.
-Use their documentation for guidance on how to setup a beta test.
+Use their documentation for guidance on how to set up a beta test.

 * [Apple Test Flight documentation ](https://testflight.apple.com)
 * [Google open, closed, or internal test documentation](https://support.google.com/googleplay/android-developer/answer/9845334?_ga=2.169255906.2142663607.1689618205-739144597.1687798630&_gac=1.113072630.1689622677.Cj0KCQjwzdOlBhCNARIsAPMwjbyTBfVF_kq-S5EIOdSu5Nk7skdlUlcE1ZScROR1wINBW54EBuk1k5AaAsxzEALw_wcB)